The City That Doesn’t Exist

 And just like in this photo, Alena Voytovich and I, both seventeen, holding on to each other like the world itself was still figuring out what to do with us.
 Generation X kids learning who we were in real time.

+The older I get, the more I understand something simple.
 Identity is not built by choosing one world over another.
+It is built by learning to carry both.

 Somewhere inside many of us there is a small, invisible city that no longer exists on any map.